 The semi-conductor business is moving north from Bangkok to get away from flooding.
-The Chinese completed a major highway linking northern Thailand with China; it’s already a major trade route.
+The Chinese completed a major highway linking Bangkok with southwest China, going through Chiang Rai.
 All of this will lead to significant growth.
 Only God knows the full Kingdom potential and possibilities in this region.
 We hope the UB initiative will be a small part of seeing that become a reality.